opencontainers/distribution-spec/spec.md

 ##### Pushing a blob monolithically

 There are two ways to push a blob monolithically:
-1. A single`POST` request
+1. A single `POST` request
 2. A `POST` request followed by a `PUT` request

 ---

-To push a blob monolithically by the *first method*, perform a `POST` request to a URL in the following form, and with the following headers and body:
+To push a blob monolithically by using a single POST request, perform a `POST` request to a URL in the following form, and with the following headers and body:

 `/v2/<name>/blobs/uploads/?digest=<digest>`
 ```